Tired at Work: A Roadblock to Effective Leadership

 - Difficulty responding to complex organizational challenges

-Organizations need leaders with the skills and capacities to engage others, steer through challenges, and manage change and complexity — which is why they provide leadership education, career experiences, and developmental opportunities to emerging and experienced leaders.
+Organizations know they need leaders with the skills to engage and motivate others, steer through challenges, and manage change and complexity — which is why they provide leadership education, career experiences, and developmental opportunities to both their emerging and experienced leaders.

-But for leaders to be high performers, with optimal productivity, and consistently functioning at their very best — they need plenty of sleep, too.
+But for leaders to be high performers, consistently functioning at their very best, they aren’t tired at work.
+They get plenty of sleep, too.
+Organizational leaders are advised to support and encourage rest and resilience.

 Ready to Take the Next Step?